infumap/infumap/docs/deployment/raspberry-pi.md

 ### Setup Encrypted drive

-You can create an encrypted volume on your Raspberry Pi to ensure that even if an attacker gains physical access to it, they cannot read your Infumap instance data without the encryption key.
+Create an encrypted volume on your Raspberry Pi to ensure that even if an attacker gains physical access to it, they cannot read your Infumap instance data.

 On your Rasperry Pi: